Description

 Store & Situation Cards

-Directions: Cut out the cards and place in 2 piles face down – store & situations.
+Place the cards in 2 piles face down – store & situations.
 Have the student pick one card from each pile, applying the situation to the store and answering.

 These situations are the most basic and result in a straightforward answer.